Politics, Business & Culture in the Americas

 Eduardo Levy Yeyati is the dean of the School of Government at Universidad Torcuato Di Tella and founder and academic director of its Center for Evidence-based Policy.
 He is also the principal researcher at Argentina’s National Scientific and Technical Research Council (CONICET), non-resident senior fellow at Brookings and an affiliate at Harvard’s Center for International Development.
 Prior to that, Levy Yeyati was an adviser to the Office of the Chief of Cabinet in Argentina, chief economist at the Central Bank of Argentina and head of Latin American Research and Emerging Market Strategy at Barclays Capital.

-María Victoria Murillo is a professor of political science and international affairs and the director of the Institute of Latin American Studies at Columbia University.
+María Victoria Murillo is a professor of political science and international affairs at Columbia University.
 She works on political economy, electoral behavior, public policy, and institutional weakness in Latin America and has published widely in the U.S. and Latin America.
 Her most recent book is The Politics of Institutional Weakness in Latin America (Cambridge University Press, 2020), co-edited with Daniel Brinks and Steven Levitsky.

 Moisés Naím is a distinguished fellow at the Carnegie Endowment for International Peace, an internationally syndicated columnist, author, and the host and producer of the Emmy award-winning television program Efecto Naím.
 He previously served as Venezuela’s Minister of Development, director of its Central Bank and an executive director at the World Bank.
 Naím was the editor-in-chief of Foreign Policy magazine between 1996 and 2010.
 Naím is the author of over 14 books on international affairs, economics and politics; including “Illicit” and “The End of Power” and recently published his first novel, “Dos Espías en Caracas”.
 He holds a PhD from MIT.

 Shannon K. O’Neil is senior vice president, director of studies, and Maurice R. Greenberg chair at the Council on Foreign Relations.
 She is an expert on Latin America, global trade, U.S.-Mexico relations, democracy and immigration and author of The Globalization Myth: Why Regions Matter.
-O’Neil also serves as a member of the board of directors of the Tinker Foundation.
+O’Neil is also Chair of the Tinker Foundation’s Board of Directors.

 Luisa Palacios is deputy research director at the Center on Global Energy Policy at Columbia University’s School of International and Public Affairs.
 She was the chairwoman of Citgo Petroleum Corporation from 2019 until early 2021.
 Before that, Palacios was a senior managing director and the head of emerging markets research at Medley Global Advisors, where she also led the Latin America energy practice.
 Palacios is part of the international faculty at the IESA School of Management and holds a Ph.D. from the Johns Hopkins University School of Advanced International Studies.